-The Organization's financial statements include in-kind contributions revenue and support, and associated expense for legal services that would typically be solicited if not provided as an in-kind contribution.
+The Organization's financial statements include in-kind contribution revenue and support, and associated expenses for services that would typically be solicited if not provided as an in-kind contribution.
 These services require specialized skill and are recognized at the fair value when pledged, and expenses when services are rendered.
 The Organization did not monetize any contributed nonfinancial assets.

-The donated services were utilized in the fiscal year and allocated to the programs benefited.
+The Organization received \$2,000 in contributed legal services for the six month period ended June 30, 2024.
+The donated services were utilized in the six month period by the Organization's management and general function.
 The fair value of these services is provided by the service provider and verified based on the date and the current rates for legal services in the market in which the service is rendered.
-The Organization received \$50,600 in contributed legal services for the year ended December 31, 2023.
 There were no donor restrictions associated with the donated services.